pplaxine/Project6/READ.md

 1. Start your tomcat serveur.
 2. To access Tomcat Manager App, go to http://localhost:8080/ and select Manager App.
-3. In section WAR file to deploy, browse the escalade-webapp.war you have downloaded and select deploy.
+3. In section WAR file to deploy, browse the escalade-webapp.war you have downloaded, and select deploy.
 4. You can now run the webapp via the following url : http://localhost:8080/escalade-webapp/home

 ### Prerequisites